atraxsrc/queries/README.md

-Document Title: Overview of DekkoSecure and Whitelist Request for DekkoSecure Meetings
+Overview of DekkoSecure and Whitelist Request for DekkoSecure Meetings
 Date: [Insert Date]

 Prepared by: [Your Name]